The Powerful Link Between Music and Memory: What the Science Shows

 - Prepare your own trail mix with a blend of nuts and seeds and add the mix to yogurt or enjoy a handful as a snack.

 A well-balanced diet that includes eating nuts and seeds can deliver a host of heart- and brain-health benefits.
 The key to enjoying this nutritious, high-fiber superfood is in moderation.
-The Aviv Medical Program provides dietary coaching and consultations to ensure your diet aligns with your cognitive and physical goals.

-“SAD sometimes runs in families.
-SAD is more common in people who have relatives with other mental illnesses, such as major depression or schizophrenia.” – National Institute of Mental Health
+Researchers are still studying the mechanisms of seasonal affective disorder.
+The National Institute of Mental Health notes that “SAD is more common in people who have relatives with other mental illnesses, such as major depression or schizophrenia.”

 Shorter days also can interfere with the circadian rhythm or sleep-wake cycle, resulting in an overproduction of melatonin, a hormone critical for maintaining the body’s normal daily rhythm.
 Too much melatonin can cause sleepiness and reduce energy.